SmartElev8/FileGuardian/README.md

 - Feature selection using ExtraTreesClassifier
 - Regular model updates for improved detection

+### Quarantine System
+- Securely isolates malicious files
+- Preserves original file path information
+- Uses device ID for session tracking
+- Maintains file metadata for easy management

 ## Usage

 ### Web Interface
-1. Access the web interface at `http://localhost:5000`
+1. Access the web interface at `http://localhost:5001`
 2. Choose between file upload or URL analysis
 3. Submit the file or URL for analysis
 4. View the results and detailed report
+5. Quarantine malicious files with one click
+6. Access quarantine and activity history from the navigation menu

 ### API Usage
 The system can also be used programmatically through its API endpoints:
 - `/scan/file` - For file analysis
 - `/scan/url` - For URL analysis
+- `/quarantine/file/{scan_id}` - To quarantine a file
+- `/quarantine/restore/{quarantine_id}` - To restore a file from quarantine
+- `/quarantine/delete/{quarantine_id}` - To delete a file from quarantine

 ## Requirements
 - Python 3.8 or higher
 - Required Python packages (see requirements.txt):
+  - flask
+  - flask-sqlalchemy
   - numpy
   - pandas
   - scikit-learn
-  - flask
   - joblib
   - other dependencies